 I immensely enjoyed learning from the many human and avian visitors, and my skills as an owl biologist have grown markedly thanks to the various challenges that running a banding station has to offer.

 Tonight I will help out with saw-whet owl banding on the Big Chico Creek Ecological Reserve, one of the few long-term owl banding sites here in the west.
-My goal is to establish my own owl research station in the Sierra Nevadas, where owl migration and dispersal is poorly understood.
+My goal is to establish my own owl research station in the Sierra Nevadas, where owl migration and dispersal are poorly understood.
 If I’m lucky and the owl gods are good, I may realize this goal as soon as fall 2020, so we shall see!

 Until next time,